 - Identify the thing that causes your fear and anxiety.

 - Look for ways to make it bigger than it is.
-For example, if you have a fear of failing then start looking to try things that you don't know how to do.
-Set yourself up to do something that you will most likely fail at.
+For example, if you have a fear of failing, then you might consider trying things that you don't know how to do.
+You can set yourself up to do something where you might fail.

 - Start putting yourself in situations where you are going to fail.

-- Continue to do this until the idea of failing is no longer something that causes you extreme dread and fear.
+- Continue to do this until the idea of failing no longer causes you intense fear.